dannberg/danns-hammerspoon/readme.md

 - Hyper + N: https://QuickConnect.to/dannberg
 - Hyper + D: https://dannb.org

+### Script Keybindings

+Press Hyper + the corresponding key to run a script:

+- Hpyer + X: Takes the selected file in Finder and renames any single-digit numbers to be two-digit numbers

 ### Window Resizing Keybindings

 Press Hyper + the corresponding arrow key to resize the current window: